All The Wrong Things Move Quickly in India

 You never forget the power of that first convulsion in India.

-With no bathroom, no stops, and 10 hours locked in an unairconditioned bus garnished with the body odour of 50 Indian men, I realised instantly that I'd been admitted into hell, one of the concentric rings of Dantes Inferno.
+With no bathroom, no stops, and ten hours locked in an unairconditioned bus garnished with the body odor of fifty Indian men, I realized instantly that I'd been admitted into hell, one of the concentric rings of Dantes Inferno.

 I clung to my knees, gently rocking, thinking of deities to prostrate to.